 ECON 111, Introduction to Microeconomics

-Normally, these two prerequisite courses must be taken before the Foundations in Policy Studies course (LAWP/PMGT 200), which is typically taken in the spring of the sophomore year.
+Normally, these two prerequisite courses must be taken before the Foundations in Policy Studies course (LAWP 200), which is typically taken in the spring of the sophomore year.

-For course descriptions and requirements for the major, refer to the Academic Bulletin: Policy Studies.
+For course descriptions and requirements for the major, refer to the Academic Bulletin: Law & Policy.

 Courses that fulfill distribution requirements

 POSC 120, American Government

 To graduate with honors as a Law and Policy (LAWP) major you will need to conduct some original research and produce a thesis that meets the standards set by the department faculty.
 LAWP projects must be a defense or a critique of a policy outcome that is legally related.
 You must have an overall Grade Point Average of 3.4 or better to proceed with an honors proposal.

 All Law & Policy majors must complete an internship related to law or policy.
 Excellent quality internships are available in the local area.
 Carlisle is the county seat and the state capital, Harrisburg, is only 17 miles away.
 Dickinson alums willing to serve as mentors and internship site supervisors are well placed in both locations.
 Students are also urged to consider the internship-based Dickinson Semester in Washington program.

 NOTE: Students who successfully complete The Washington Center program in Washington, DC, and students who complete a for-credit internship while studying abroad would satisfy their internship requirement and would not have to complete the internship notation process.
 In almost all other cases, students must complete the Transcript Notation program with the Dickinson College Center for Advising, Internships & Lifelong Career Development.